Faraday Future: Models

-Faraday Future vehicle names start with "FF" for Faraday Future followed by a two digit number.
-The first digit indicates the market segment of the vehicle.
-A 9 would be a top-line product, with lower numbers indicating successively lower cost segments, except for 0, indicating a special car.
-When spelled-out as "zero", a concept car is indicated.
-The second digit indicates successive iterations or generations in that segment.
+Faraday Future vehicle names begin with "FF" for Faraday Future, followed by a two-digit number.
+The first digit indicates the market segment of the vehicle: a 9 represents a top-line product, while lower numbers signify progressively lower-cost segments, except for 0, which indicates a special car.
+When spelled out as "zero," it refers to a concept car.
+The second digit denotes successive iterations or generations within that segment.
 Each element is pronounced separately, so that the FF91 is F-F-9-1 and not FF-ninety-one.
+By January 2025, the company sold a total of 16 vehicles.

 FF ZERO 1

 The FFZERO1 concept vehicle was unveiled in 2016, at CES.
 The "Zero" spelling indicates the concept vehicle status, the "1" indicates the first such model.
 The car was announced as having 1000 hp, a top speed over 200 mph, and a 0–60 mph time under 3 seconds.
 The specifications were never validated as the vehicle was only a clay and styrofoam model.
 The car would have a glass roof, and a racecar style head and neck support system, with oxygen and water feeds to the driver's helmet.
 The car would have four electric motors, one for each wheel, and be a single seater.